 by Jerry Windley-Daoust

-“Nothing” might be the easy answer, and for children and younger kids that’s probably the way to go—for now.
+Telling kids nothing might be the easy answer, and for children, that’s probably the way to go—for now.

 But if our kids continue to practice their faith into young adulthood, they’re going to be challenged by the scandal sooner or later.
 And if parents (or other trusted adults) don’t help older kids and teens sort out how to be Catholic in the context of the scandal, others will happily provide their own spin on the situation—generally, something along the lines of, “How can you willingly identify with a community whose leaders have a history of enabling the abuse of the young and vulnerable?”